MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MaRDI_standard_issue.md

 - [ ] All fields of the issue have been filled
 - [ ] Example fields have been removed
 - [ ] MaRDI_Project has been assigned as project
+- [ ] code was merged to main/dev
+- [ ] feature branch has been deleted after merge to main/dev